Top 11 IoT online courses to boost your career (free and paid) IoT security (internet of things security)

 Explore the benefits and challenges of IoT, as well as its consumer, business and industrial applications.
 Learn how it works, related concepts, history and more in this primer.

-IoT stands for internet of things.
+IoT stands for the internet of things.
 Most simply, it refers to physical objects linked through wired and wireless networks.
-More specifically, it refers to the collection of internet-connected devices that are able to communicate autonomously over the internet, without needing a person to initiate the communication.
+More specifically, it refers to the collection of internet-connected devices that can communicate autonomously over the internet, without needing a person to initiate communication.

-You might be asking yourself, how is this different from the "internet" as most people commonly understand the term?
-Well, it really isn't that different -- it's just a way of talking about the internet with a specific focus on "things" instead of people.
+You might be asking, how is this different from the internet, as most people commonly understand the term?
+Well, it really isn't that different -- it's just a way of talking about the internet with a specific focus on things instead of people.

 Let's delve into the basics of IoT, why it is important and applications of the internet of things in business and the consumer space.